RyanJWallis/RyanJWallis.github.io/aboutme.md

 I completed my PhD at the Blizard Institute investigating the role of extracellular vesicles in senescence.

-My early career background was in Pharmacology (BSc) and Drug Discovery (MSc) at King’s College London including industrial placement at MedImmune (Cambridge).
+My early career background was in Pharmacology (BSc) and Drug Discovery (MSc) at King’s College London including an industrial placement at MedImmune (Cambridge).